sscok/ancient-methylation/README.md

 ## Descriptions Related to all Steps
 ### Replicated Datasets Generation

-First, one should generate the MSs annotated datasets using the script below.
+First, one should generate the annotated methylation score (MS) datasets (i.e. including gene names) using the script below.

 ```
 Rscript --verbose --vanilla process_and_filter_epiPALEOMIX.R